|M.S. Student (Graduate Research Assistant)

 - Education Project Coordinator, March 2014 to January 2016

-- Managed, successfully funded and coordinated the GLOS (Great Lakes Observing System) education project by communicating with project team and providing resources and guidance as necessary.
+- Managed, successfully funded, and coordinated the Great Lakes Observing System (GLOS) education project by communicating with the project team and providing resources and guidance as necessary.
 Completed monthly summary reports on activities to guide semi-annual summary reports to project sponsor.
-Developed questionnaires and surveys to collect and synthesis data to evaluate and update the Teaching Great Lakes Science lessons and data sets.
-Enhanced these resources by creating and updating lessons including the “Describing Water Quality” lesson and activity.
-Wrote grant proposals for to continue funding education projects received over 50k from GLOS.
+Developed questionnaires and surveys to collect and synthesize data to evaluate and update the Teaching Great Lakes Science lessons and data sets.
+Wrote grant proposals to continue funding education projects, received over 50k from GLOS.

 Cooperative Institute for Limnology and Ecosystems Research, Ann Arbor, MI

 - Communications & Outreach Coordinator, August 2014 to January 2016

 - Prepared and monitored financial reports and account expenditures for research projects funding totaling over $10 million and helped manage projects by coordinating research related activities.
 Planned and coordinated meetings with team members, receptions, programs and events; order/organize office supplies.
 Developed various outreach materials including updating the CILER website, facilitating stakeholder involvement and creating fliers and educational pamphlets to improve CILERs outreach efforts.

 - KS Cheruvelil, T Wagner, KE Webster, KBS King, AC Poisson.
 Macroscale spatial patterns and drivers of phosphorus and chlorophyll in shallow lakes, in preparation.